BU-Spark/bu-spark/documentation/code-quests/apis.md

 ### Level One:
 → Instructions shown below.
 ### Level Two:
-→ A hands-on API ques­t to practice fetching data, parsing responses, and displaying information from an external service.an accept the assignment [<u>here</u>](https://classroom.github.com/a/6zvc_FYg).
+→ A hands-on API ques­t to practice fetching data, parsing responses, and displaying information from an external service.
+You can accept the assignment [<u>here</u>](https://classroom.github.com/a/6zvc_FYg).
 ### Level Three:
 → Creating your own project.
 The instructions can be found [<u>here</u>](https://github.com/BU-Spark-Learning-Ambassadors/API-level-3).